kuangxu/rinse-me-gently/README.md

 ```

 ### Step 2: Start Part A
-1. Open the folder you just downloaded.
+1. Navigate to the `AI_With_Python_PartA` folder.
-2. Go into the `AI_With_Python_PartA` folder.
+2. Open the file `Part_A_Instructions.md`.
-3. Open the file `python_setup_minicase.md`.
+3. Follow the step-by-step guide inside to set up your environment.
-4. Follow the step-by-step guide inside to set up your environment.
+   - *Note: The virtual environment will be created at the root level so it can be shared between Part A and Part B.*